 2. Break Up Top Layer- Using a how, break the soil top with a hoe 5 to 6 inches down into the ground.
 If your soil is too compact, use a motorized tiller as a last resort to avoid killing worms and other important organisms in the soil.

-3. Remove Second Layer of Soil- Spread the soil into an even layer and dig down another 5 to 6 inches in the soil with a hoe.
+3. Remove the Second Layer of Soil– Spread the soil into an even layer and dig down another 5 to 6 inches in the soil with a hoe.

-5. Remove Rocks and Debris- Draw a rake or spading fork over the two piles of soil to remove any large rocks and to break up dirt clods.
+5. Remove Rocks and Debris– Draw a rake or spading fork over the two piles of soil to remove large rocks and break up dirt clods.
 For large clods, you may need to moisten the soil and rake the softened clods again after they dry.

 6. Add Organic Material- Spread 5 to 6 inches of well-rotted compost over the two piles.
 Pine bark that is finely ground or dried manure will also work well as a soil amendment.
 Experts advise to avoid using peat moss or sand.

-9. Mulch Your Garden- Cover the soil with 3 to 4 inches of mulch after planting.
-In addition to maintaining soil moisture, reducing weeds and keeping plant roots cool, the mulch slowly breaks down throughout the year, adding more organic material to the soil.
+9. Mulch Your Garden– Cover the soil with 3 to 4 inches of mulch after planting.
+In addition to maintaining soil moisture, reducing weeds, and keeping plant roots cool, the mulch slowly breaks down throughout the year, adding more organic material to the soil.
 This slow process helps to naturally break up the soil without you having to do any digging.

 10. Restore Clay Soil Each Year- Repeat amending your clay soil with compost using this same method each time you replant the bed.